-Dr. Vicky Fischer, Recording Secretary - PSAC, Technology Integration Specialist - Vicky has been in education

-Mr. Dan Iverson, Corresponding Secretary - North High School, Social Science - Dan is a social studies teacher, cross country and track and field coach at NNHS.
+Dr. Vicky Fischer, Recording Secretary - PSAC, Technology Integration Specialist - Vicky has been in education cross country and track and field coach at NNHS.
 He has taught in District 203 since 1996.
 He is married to Laura, who also teaches at NNHS.
 Dan and Laura have two children in the district - Colin and Lucy.
 Dan is passionate about helping the district provide the highest quality of education to the students of District 203.